apache/qpid/cpp/README-winsdk.txt

 2. Prerequisites
 ================
-A. Visual Studio 2008.
-This kit was produced by Visual Studio 2008 and example solutions and projects are in Visual Studio 2008 format.
+A. Visual Studio 2008 or Visual Studio 2010.
+The kits were produced using Visual Studio 2008 or Visual Studio 2010 and provide a matched set of link libraries for each tool chain.

-B. MSVC 9.0 runtime libraries.
-Copies of the MSVC90 redistributable runtime libraries and manifest are included in the /bin directory.
+B. MSVC runtime libraries.
+Copies of the MSVC redistributable runtime libraries and manifest are included in the \bin\release directories.

-C. Boost version 1_39.
-The Boost libraries required by this SDK are included in the /bin directory.
-Both Debug and Release variants are present.
+C. Boost version 1_47.
+The Boost libraries required by this SDK are included in the \bin\debug and \bin\release directories.

+D. CMake version 2.8.6 or later, available for free from http://cmake.org/ CMake generates custom Visual Studio solutions and projects for the unmanaged C++ examples.

 3. Kit contents